Nico-Facto/Covid-19/README.md

 ## Full application for windows user :

     Just click on the Covid Predictor.exe !
-    In the soft, set data's for 3 last days of your location or for the world and click on prediction, Ia model will display a prediction for tomorow.
+    In the soft, data of the days are display click on prediction, Ia model will display a prediction for tomorow.
-    If prediction return : Service unavailable, this is because server is off, it shoud be open between 09h-17h -> Central European TimeCET
+    Data are update everyday at 14h -> Central European TimeCET

     Application is in pre-alpha state and work only on windows setup.